The policies listed below reflect UK legislation.

 We aim to provide high quality services that meet the needs of clients and service users.
 In order to ensure our services remain at a high and improving standard, the School has a procedure through which clients and service users can let the organisation know if, for any reason, they are not entirely satisfied with the service they receive.

 >> Complaints Policy

 We are committed to the highest standards of professional delivery and want to help not only staff, but also fellows and associates, to achieve optimal levels of performance, even if they are independent and subject to policies of other organisations.

-The School aims to promote awareness of and engagement in sustainable development, as well as working towards sustainable development in all aspects of its work.
+We aim to promote awareness of and engagement in sustainable development and are working towards sustainable development in all aspects of our work.
 We are therefore fully committed to minimising the impact of our operations on the environment.

 The School complies with both the UK’s Criminal Records Bureau Code of Practice, regarding the correct handling, use, storage, retention and disposal of Disclosures and Disclosure information, and the UK Code of Market and Social Research.
 We also comply with the obligations under the UK Data Protection Act 1998 and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of Disclosure information.
 All information disclosed during a client engagement (research, consultancy, etc) will assure personal confidentiality unless there is either a safeguarding issue that must be reported or a threat to security.

 The Democracy School is committed to the highest quality in the delivery of its services.
 The five areas outlined below are the basis upon which we deliver and evaluate our work.